 Rust SDK reference

-Code samples on this page are from version 1 of the Rust SDK.
-To learn more about implementing version 1 if you have been using the beta version, read Rust SDK v1 implementation guide and Best practices for upgrading users to contexts.
+If you have been using the beta version, you can learn more about implementing version 1 by reading Rust SDK v1 implementation guide and Best practices for upgrading users to contexts.

 Overview